walles/exactype/README.md

 ## TODO Prioritized Beta User Issues
 * Add emoji support

+## TODO for Emoji Support
+* Add an EmojiView.
+It should support scrolling vertically to display more emojis.
+It should be the same size as a keyboard.
+* Add emojis to the EmojiView.
+* Make clicking an emoji add it to the input field.
+* Add a keyboard selector thing that on left swipe scrolls the next keyboard into view.

 ## TODO Before Getting the First Remote Beta Tester
 A remote beta tester is somebody I'm not in daily contact with and who will have to fend for herself / himself.